bsccode/RTES/WorkShop_3.md

 Before we move on to the next part, we are going to create a new package called `tutorial_pkg` and also create a folder to save our Rviz config.
 Reminder: Creating packages was covered in Workshop 2.

-- In a new terminal window, run the following commands.
+➢In a new terminal window, run the following commands.

   ```bash
   cd ~/ros2_ws/src